marijkaengel/analytics-apis/src/2.0/endpoints/data-repair/job.md

 `POST https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{REPORT_SUITE_ID}/job`

-A JSON object containing the variables and actions to take is required in the API body.
+A JSON object containing the variables and actions to take is required in the request body.
 See [Job definition and variables](variables.md) for information around how to create this JSON object.

 ### Example request